lawsonkeith/Protobot/README.md

 * echo "17=0.2" > /dev/pi-blaster

-##wifi
+To test just use a multimeter and some echo commands, write down on paper what you need to send to your servos to get them to do what you want.
+Check my server code for my values, yours will be close luckily you can control them with the 0-3.3V offered by the PI as the control signal is unipolar.

+For the wiring loom I used an IDC connector and some 2.54mm header.

+**NOTE** - I've had issues with this interfering with the PIs windows environment in the past with lockups so I don't tend to boot into the PI X windows interface.

+##Wifi
 Follow adafruits guide to seting up the wifi using the terminal on the Pi.
+I found it easier to do it via the command line and had issues with the GUI in x windows.

-1. sudo apt-get install avahi-daemon
+1. sudo cp interfaces /etc/network/

 ##Refs